SANTA: Separate Strategies for Inaccurate and Incomplete Annotation Noise in Distantly-Supervised Named Entity Recognition: Method

 \subsubsection{Noise-Tolerant Loss}

 To study the characteristics of incomplete annotation noise, we conduct an empirical analysis on BC5CDR and CoNLL2003.
 We use the knowledge bases provided by \citet{zhou-etal-2022-improving} to relabel the two training sets using string matching, then compare the matching results with original well-labeled training sets to get the rate of inaccurate and incomplete annotation for different entity types.
 As shown in Table \ref{tab_two}, incomplete annotation noise accounts for the majority of the noise in DS-NER as the Incomplete Rate is much higher than Inaccurate Rate.
-Meanwhile, the incomplete annotation noise is asymmetric, which means the incomplete annotation noise is unbalanced in different entity types, because the knowledge bases always have different limited coverage of different entity types.
+Therefore, it is important to improve the robustness to incomplete annotation noise in DS-NER to improve the overall performance as the models are easy to overfit the noise.

 Recently, \citet{meng-etal-2021-distantly} adopts generalized cross entropy (GCE) \citep{DBLP:conf/nips/ZhangS18} instead of cross entropy (CE) to improve the robustness in DS-NER.
 GCE calculated on spans labeled as non-entities $D_{n}$ can be described as following: